 Most temporary visas, though, are “single intent,” which means that a person applying for such a visa or using it to enter the United States is stating their “non-immigrant intent” — that is, their intention is to use the visa only for the specified purpose (such as tourism, business, or study) and to leave again afterwards.

-People holding such visas — including B, F, J, M, Q, and TN visa-holders, as well as people using the visa-waiver program — aren’t allowed to come to the United States with the intention of remaining permanently in the United States.
+People holding such visas — including B, F, J, M, Q, and TN visa-holders, as well as people using the Visa Waiver Program / ESTA — aren’t allowed to come to the United States with the intention of remaining permanently in the United States.
 If they subsequently marry or apply for a green card (or conduct certain other activities, such as unauthorized work or study) they risk being found to have misrepresented their original intent.

 Crucially, “single intent” visa-holders are allowed to change their mind once they’re in the United States, and marry or apply for a green card, as long as they genuinely came to the country with the original intention of leaving.
 That raises a difficult question: how can the government know whether an applicant originally intended to leave or not?